 Heavy Computational Tasks:

-- JavaScript: While JavaScript has improved over the years with advancements like JIT (Just-In-Time) compilation, it still struggles with heavy computational tasks that require intensive number crunching or complex algorithms.
+- JavaScript: While it has improved over the years with advancements like JIT (Just-In-Time) compilation, it still struggles with heavy computational tasks that require intensive number crunching or complex algorithms.

 - WebAssembly: Wasm shines in scenarios where computational performance is critical, offering low-level control and efficiency that surpasses JavaScript, especially for tasks like video/audio processing, gaming, cryptography, and scientific simulations.